 Bipolar disorder is neither a common condition nor is it a rare brain disorder.
 According to the World Health Organisation (data – 2016), India has one of the highest depression, schizophrenia, and bipolar disorder cases in the world.

 How To Help A Person With Bipolar Disorder?

 Helping a person with bipolar disorder can be challenging and unrewarding at times, but the key is to not give up and to be patient.
 Here are 6 ways to help your loved one the right way and make their journey easy.

-As mentioned earlier, helping those suffering from bipolar disorder can be really challenging.
+As mentioned earlier, helping those suffering from mental diseases like bipolar disorder and depression can be really challenging.
 Keeping yourself well informed about the disorder and tracking your loved one’s behaviour patterns will make things easier for you.